 CONTENTS

-Overview and permissions
+Overview and access rights

 The cash flow forecast helps company decision-makers form an understanding of the company's current and near-future liquidity.
 Based on the information, decisions can be made on actions to achieve the desired situation.
-Cash flow indicates the company's liquidity, i.e., how much money you have available right now for paying bills, loan repayments, and salaries.
+Cash flow indicates the company's liquidity, i.e., how much money you have available right now for paying invoices, loan repayments, and salaries.

-The cash flow forecast is automatically available to all companies using Accounts Payable.
+The cash flow forecast is automatically available to all companies using Accounts payable.
 To ensure the forecast is as up-to-date as possible, we recommend that companies use daily bank statements.
 Cash flow considers the balance of the ledger and bank statement, not vouchers or bank statement transactions.

 The cash flow forecast is included in the following packages: Basic, Core, Professional, and Premium.
 The cash flow forecast is not included in the Light package.